calebwherry/calebwherry.github.io/_posts/2014-05-10-interviews-interview-questions.md

 > Question 1: Flip the least significant '1' bit in a given integer.

 I spent waaaay too long on this question and didn't get the answer.
 It was a super simple answer and the guy had a smirk on his face the entire time I was at the whiteboard.
 I went through trying to convert the integer to a string and then finding the last significant and flipping it.
 This was pretty ridiculous, to say the least.
-I have highlighted the line below that does the logic to flip the bit.

-<script src="http://ideone.com/e.js/2hp1M3" type="text/javascript" ></script>
+All you have to do is b = (a-1) & a.

 > Question 2: Write code to traverse a Binary Tree by inorder, preorder, and postorder traversals.